sarika9377/INSAID_Capstone_Project_Team-1033/README.md

 	3. events_data - when a user uses mobile on INSAID Telecom network, the event gets logged in this data.
 Each event has an event id, location (lat/long), and the event corresponds to frequency of mobile usage. timestamp: when the user is using the mobile.

+# 2. Capstone Project on Data Analytics & Machine Learning
+(Project details to be updated as and when we conduct the project)